Who Has Dating Harder – Men Or Women?

 Because of this women usually become pretty discerning about who they spend their time with.
 This results in leaving many men feeling like their standards are so high that a mere mortal like them can never meet them.

-Men, on the other hand, could often do with a healthy dose of standards.
-Also knowing that a woman simply replying ‘lol’ or an emoji to their suggestion of a date, is a good indicator that she’s not invested enough for them to continue pursuing.
+Men could often do with a healthy dose of standards.
+Also knowing that a woman replying ‘lol’ or an emoji to their suggestion of a date, is a good indicator that she’s not invested enough for them to continue pursuing.
 Of course, when you feel like this might be the only woman this year that’s expressing interest in you that’s easier said than done.

 Note: if this is you today you can change this!
 Start by stopping pursuing that person who is giving nothing back.